witteveenbos/TIP/docs/start-new-project.md

 ### Configuring ETM-scenarios
 1. Add the results of (2) to `data/scenario_links.xlsx`
+2. Check the exact format of `scenario_links.xlsx` to make sure it works with `parse_links.py`.
+For PNH the municipality names had to be mapped to codes by the `fix_excel.py` script.
-2. Run `data/parse_links.py` to generate JSONs that relate the national scenario to municipal ETM scenarios in the `config/scenarios` folder
+2. Run `data/parse_links.py` to generate JSONs that relate the national scenario to municipal ETM scenarios in the `config/scenarios` folder.
+Check if these national scenario's are aligned with your expectation.
+For PNH the v3 scenario's are used which have different names.
 3. By hand (or AI) update the `scenario-list.json` file in the `config/scenarios` folder so that for every of the main scenarios, a Title and Description exists

 ### Configuring area divisions and relationships